ankane/hypershield/README.md

 ## How It Works

 Hypershield creates *shielded views* (in the `hypershield` schema by default) that hide sensitive tables and columns.
+The advantage of this approach over column-level privileges is you can use `SELECT *`.

 By default, it hides columns with:

 - `encrypted`
 - `password`
 - `token`
 - `secret`

 Give database users access to these views instead of the original tables.
-You can set the `search_path` so queries don’t need to be schema-qualified.
-The advantage of this approach over column-level privileges is you can use `SELECT *`.

 ## Database Setup